Coronation oath of the British monarch: 2023

-Prior to the Coronation of Charles III and Camilla, the subject of revision of the oath was raised again.
+Prior to the coronation of Charles III, the subject of revision of the oath was raised again.
 Both the King and the Archbishop of Canterbury, Justin Welby, felt that the religious element of the oath was too assertive and failed to acknowledge the need for mutual respect between faiths.
 The process of passing new legislation through Parliament would be lengthy and liable to raise devisive issues.
 Therefore, a preamble to be spoken by the Archbishop was added to the text:

 Your Majesty, the Church established by law, whose settlement you will swear to maintain, is committed to the true profession of the Gospel, and, in so doing, will seek to foster an environment in which people of all faiths and beliefs may live freely.
 The Coronation Oath has stood for centuries and is enshrined in law.
 Are you willing to take the Oath?

 The number of Commonwealth realms having risen to fifteen, the first part of the oath was amended to avoid reciting them individually:

 Will you solemnly promise and swear to govern the Peoples of the United Kingdom of Great Britain and Northern Ireland, your other Realms and the Territories to any of them belonging or pertaining, according to their respective laws and customs?